Derbent: Geography

 The modern city is built in the North Caucasus of Eastern Europe; near the western shores of the Caspian Sea, south of the Rubas River, on the slopes of the Tabasaran Mountains (part of the Bigger Caucasus range).
 Derbent is well served by public transport, with its own harbor, a railway going south to Baku, and the Baku to Rostov-on-Don road.

 To the north of the town is the monument of the Kirk-lar, or forty heroes, who fell defending Dagestan against the Arabs in 728.
 To the south lies the seaward extremity of the Caucasian wall (fifty metres long), otherwise known as Alexander's Wall, blocking the narrow pass of the Iron Gate or Caspian Gates (Portae Athanae or Portae Caspiae).
 When intact, the wall had a height of 29 ft and a thickness of about 10 ft and, with its iron gates and numerous watch-towers, defended Persia's frontier.

 Climate

-Derbent has a cold semi-arid climate (Köppen climate classification BSk).